Menu Close

 About Mountains of Change

-One in Four supports adult survivors of childhood sexual abuse through our high quality legal and mental health care services.
+One in Four supports adult survivors of child sexual abuse through our high quality legal and mental health care services.
 Through our counselling, advocacy and family support services, we help survivors to be healed and heard following their experience of sexual abuse.
-With your support, we can continue to support survivors of sexual abuse and ensure our door is always open for them to take the first steps towards recovery.
+With your support we can continue to support survivors of sexual abuse and ensure our door is always open for them.

 Mountains of Change